sfloresk/recipe-generation/README.md

 ![Architecture diagram](./docs/architecture_diagram.png)

 ## Demo
-You can access a deployed instance of this solution at https://recipe-generation.com

-For simplicity, the demo has a pre-defined set of images for the user to choose instead of allowing uploads.
+You can access a deployed instance of this solution at https://recipe-generation.com - (For simplicity, the demo has a pre-defined set of images for the user to choose instead of allowing uploads, the the web portal code in this repo allows users to take pictures from their mobile phones)

 ## Infrastructure